 Have you ever seen how cranberries grow and are harvested?
 This video is perfect for showing kids the process – they grow in a bog which is flooded with water right before the cranberries are harvested.
 The cranberries float to the top of the water to be collected.
-We decided to make our own indoor cranberry bog to explore this process a bit more!
+We decided to make our own indoor cranberry sensory play bog to explore this process a bit more!
 This is such a great Fall sensory activity for babies!

 What you need:

 Related Resource: Printable Activity Cards for 1 Year Olds!

 What to do:

 Add your cranberries to a large plastic bin and have your kids pour water into the bin of cranberries.
 Ask your children what they think will happen to the cranberries, will they sink or float?

 I found a few kitchen tools that I thought would work well with this bin.
 I tried to find utensils with holes in them so that the kids could skim the water, collecting the cranberries.

 M’s favorite tool to use was the garlic press!
 He spent a LONG time just filling it up and smashing cranberries.
 He observed what the inside looked like, how the skin was different than the inside of the berry, and that the water turned red when the smashed berries were added to the bin.